zapta/greenpak_pogo/README.md

 # Programming

 We use a boards that are compatible with the Python ``i2c_adapter`` packge and the Python ``greenpak`` to program the boards.
-For example, if you use the SparkFun Pro Micro - RP2040 which contains a QWIIC connector, you can use a standard QWIIC cable to connect it to the pogo probe.
+For example, if you use the SparkFun Pro Micro - RP2040 which contains a QWIIC connector, you can use a standard QWIIC cable to connect it to the Pogo Probe.
 Programming typically taks about 1 sec such that placing and holding the probe and hitting the program key is straight forward.

 # Pin pattern